sudeeshmj/qubicle/README.md

 | Method | Endpoint       | Auth | Description        |
 |--------|----------------|------|--------------------|
 | GET    | `/categories`  | ❌   | List all categories|

 ---

-## 📦 Postman Collection

-Import the Postman collection found in the `postman/` directory to test all endpoints.

----

-## 🤝 Contribution

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

----